grantchen2003/insight-cli/README.md

 ## Contributing

-<p>Feel free to contribute to the development of the insight-cli.
-Submit bug reports, feature requests, or pull requests through GitHub.</p>
+Feel free to contribute to the development of the insight-cli.
+Submit bug reports, feature requests, or pull requests through GitHub.

 ## License

-<p>This project is licensed under the <a href="https://opensource.org/license/mit/">MIT License</a>.</p>
+This project is licensed under the [MIT License](./LICENSE).